 Instrument room of the Fugro Equator vessel

-All the data from the deep tow sonar vehicle is transferred via fibre optic cables to the instrument room on the vessel where it’s assimilated to create an image of the seafloor.
-Data is viewed and quality controlled real-time by operators, it gets logged, backed up and streamed back to the Australian Government in near real-time to enable them to stay informed and in control at all times.
+All the data from the deep tow sonar vehicle was transferred via fibre optic cables to the instrument room on the vessel where it was assimilated to create an image of the seafloor.
+Data was viewed and quality controlled real-time by operators, logged, backed up and streamed back to the Australian Government in near real-time to enable them to stay informed and in control at all times.

 Bridge of the Fugro Equator vessel